 - CLC4 Coat – $220.00

 - BLC4 Bib – $240.00

 These numbers reflect typical pricing for standard sizes as larger sizes (2XL through 5XL) cost more.
 Also, different companies may charge more or less.
 While it might seem to be too expensive, remember again the investment you’re making into the safety of your employees.

 We hope that you find this review beneficial.
+Our goal is to always provide the best information on flame resistant clothing.
 If you prefer another brand of arc suit over the Bulwark, let us know.
 We’re always interested in talking about how we can help employees stay safe on the job.